airbytehq/airbyte/docs/architecture/basic-normalization.md

 ```

 The expanded table would have a conflict in terms of naming since both are named `cars`.
-To resolve this sort of name collisions and ensure a more consistent naming scheme, Basic Normalization is choosing the expanded name as follows:
+To avoid name collisions and ensure a more consistent naming scheme, Basic Normalization chooses the expanded name as follows:
 - `cars` for the original parent table
 - `cars_da3_cars` for the expanded nested columns following this naming scheme in 3 parts: `<Parent prefix>_<Hash>_<nested column name>`